SergiiGlad/devops/linux.md

 find ‑L /usr ‑maxdepth 2 ‑type d ! ‑group ian | Finding directories not owned by ian find . ‑maxdepth 1 ! ‑perm  ‑o=r { Finding files by permission }
 find . ‑maxdepth 1 ‑type f ‑perm ‑uga=x { Finding files by permission }

+## Configure hardware settings

+##### Basic Input-Output Services (BIOS) or with the newer Universal Extensible Firmware Interface (UEFI).

+**Sysfs**  is a virtual filesystem that the Linux kernel uses to export information about kernel objects to processes running in user space.
+As a virtual filesystem, sysfs is an in-memory filesystem that is mounted at **/sys**.

+The **procfs** filesystem provides insight into many of the kernel data structures and even allows a few to be changed on the fly. procfs is usually mounted at **/proc**.

+**udev** is responsible for the dynamic device management needed for hot plugging devices.
+Information about configured and active devices is contained in the **/dev** virtual filesystem.